AmigaMaster/Simple-Game-Solutions/solutions/U/Uncle Lee's Cookbook - Five Recipes for Disaster-EN.md

 - >**ACHIEVEMENT:** Psychonaut (3/5)
   >- USE `Mind-reading Spell` on trinity
+- **ATTENTION:** SAVE YOUR GAME HERE
+- >**ACHIEVEMENT:** Prolific nomenclator
-- TALK TO trinity
+  >- TALK TO trinity
-  - "You don't happen to know the name..."
+  >   - "You don't happen to know the name..."
-  - "I hear you have a problem..."
+  >   - "I hear you have a problem..."
-  - Start a vote
+  >   - Start a vote
-  - CHOOSE any name
+  >   - CHOOSE all names (keep reloading your saved game after you selected one name)
 - **QUICK:**
   - >**ACHIEVEMENT:** Spellcaster (5/7)
     >- USE `Inversion spell` on trinity